How Much Can I Borrow on a £20,000 Salary?

 Buying with a Partner

-If your partner also earns £20,000, your joint income of £40,000 could unlock borrowing of £160,000 to £232,000.
+If your partner also earns £20,000, your joint income of £40,000 could unlock borrowing of around £178,000 to £240,000, as a few lenders open up enhanced income multiples once joint income reaches £40,000.
 That dramatically increases the properties within reach.
-Even if your partner earns less, adding a second income almost always improves the amount lenders are willing to offer.
+Even if your partner earns less, adding a second income almost always improves the amount lenders are willing to offer, subject to lender criteria, affordability and credit assessment.

 Some lenders apply the income multiple to the higher earner and add a portion of the second income, while others multiply the combined figure.
 Checking multiple lenders helps you find the most favourable approach.